Dasam Granth: Manuscripts

+Musicology

+Similar to the Guru Granth Sahib, the verses found within the Dasam Granth are set to Indic classical music, known as gurmat sangeet.
+All-together, a total of 21 raags are employed in the Dasam Granth, compared to the 174 found in the Sarbloh Granth and the 62 found in the Guru Granth Sahib (which also contains 17 taals).

 Other compilations

 Das Granthi

 A Das Granthi (ਦਸ ਗ੍ਰੰਥੀ) is a small religious booklet containing only few selected compositions from Dasam Granth.
 Das stands for Ten and Granthi stands for booklet.
 It means Booklet of 10th Guru of Sikhism.
 This booklet was created for beginners and lay readers for reading these compositions in daily liturgy for proper understanding.

 There is no standardization of this booklet and various sects in Sikhism have their own versions.
 The Shiromani Gurdwara Parbandhak Committee contains eight texts namely, Jaap, Bachitra Natak, Chandi Charitra I, Shabad Hazare Patshahi 10, Akal Ustati, Chandi Charitra 2, Gian Prabodh and Chandi di Var.